cromatdragon/CExamples/README.md

 # CExamples
-Some code examples for everyone, why not?
+Some C codes for everyone, why not?